The National Weather Service (NWS) Guam Weather Forecast Office has the following advisories in effect:

-A small craft advisory remains in effect until 6 p.m.
-Friday for the coastal waters of Guam, Rota, Tinian, and Saipan.
-Winds of 15 to 25 knots with combined seas of 9 to 11 feet will produce hazardous conditions to small craft.
-Inexperienced mariners, especially those operating smaller vessels, should avoid boating in these conditions.
+A small craft advisory is in effect for the coastal waters of Guam, Rota, Tinian, and Saipan, until 6 p.m.
+Friday.
+East winds of 15 to 20 knots with gusts up to 25 knots are expected making conditions hazardous to small craft.
+Inexperienced mariners, especially those operating smaller vessels, should avoid boating in hazardous conditions.